 Slaughterhouse Accidents

 Call our team on 0800 342 3206 today to find out if you could claim.
 Alternatively, complete our online form to request a call-back.
+We offer a no win, no fee service.
+The accident should have taken place in the last three years.

 Accidents at work in a slaughterhouse

-All employers have a duty of care towards their employees to ensure that safety standards are met.
+All employers have a duty of care toward their employees to ensure that safety standards are met.
 If your work environment is unsafe this could result in an accident that causes an injury.
 Slaughterhouses can be especially dangerous due to the purpose of the machinery used.
 For example, being pulled into machinery is one of the most common causes of injury in a slaughterhouse.

 Slaughterhouse injuries